Membership of the Royal Colleges of Physicians of the United Kingdom: Parts

 MRCP Part 2 Clinical Examination (PACES).

 The MRCP part 1 examination consists of multiple choice questions in the best of five format.
 Starting from September 2019 MRCP part 1 exam will be available in USA.

 The MRCP part 2 examination consists of multiple choice questions in the best of five format.

-The MRCP PACES examination consists of a carousel with 5 stations.
+The MRCP PACES examination consists of a carousel with 5 stations that were updated in 2023.